- Home-use microphones are making a spectacular comeback, after the popularity increase of streaming services.

 - What is the best Blue Yeti microphone?

-The answer to this question depends on your needs (e.g. studio recording, streaming) and how much you’re willing to spend.
+It depends on your needs (e.g. studio recording, streaming) and how much you’re willing to spend.
 Here’s a list of the best Blue Yeti microphones you can find at the moment.

 - How can I make my Blue Yeti microphone sound better?